debiki/talkyard-prod-one/README.md

 WARNING — I've just renamed EffectiveDiscussions to Talkyard.
 I've changed some paths and file names, Docker image names and stuff.
 I'm about to test this more thoroughly now.
 Before I've done that, then, with some bad luck, you'll run into weird problems.
-(Today is February 12, 2018.)
+(Today is February 12, 2018 ... and now Mars 25.
+Probably I'll remove this warning on May 1.)

 For one single server.